jennaturunen/Digimedia-Portfolio/README.md

 <img src="img/screen1.png">
 <img src="img/screen2.png">

-First larger project, that I made myself from start to finish.
+The first larger project, that I made myself from start to finish.
 Made as a school assignment where the idea was to gather all exercises to one page.
 The links are no longer working.

 Used techniques: